 Second Weave: Weaving the Tugs Together to Create a GIANT Tug

 - Arrange to prepare for weaving into verticals (up/down) and horizontals (left/right upper, left/right lower).
 Weave into a tug-of-tugs using your preferred method.
-As noted above, I opted for a box knot.
+I used a box knot.
 Detailed instructions are available in our post on making square box knot dog tug toys.

 - Take care to ensure you weave the tug strands together evenly and tightly.
-They need a little more TLC (and elbow grease) for positioning and tightening than simple fleece strands.
+They pre-woven tugs need a little more TLC (and elbow grease) for tidy positioning and tightening than simple fleece strands.

-- As you approach the end of the woven tug strands, prepare to tie off.
-If your tug strands are an uneven length, you can untie a little to even things out if needed.
+- As you approach the end of the tugs, prepare to tie off.
+If the ends are a little uneven, you can untie to even things out if needed.

-- Tie the ends to secure using the method of your choice.
+- Tie the end knot(s)s using the method of your choice.
 For consistency and even aesthetics, I used the same method of tying neighbouring strands as the starting end (see above).